jackstapleton/rdb-autoscaling/whitepaper.md

 | Figure 2.2: Total Memory Capacity of the t3a.micro Cluster - Cloudwatch Metrics |

 As expected we can see the number of servers stayed at one until the market opened.
-The RDBs then started to receive data and the cluster scaled up to eight.
+The RDBs then started to receive data and the cluster scaled up to eight instances.
 At end-of-day the data was flushed from memory and all but the live server was terminated.
 So the capacity was reduced back to 1GB and the cycle continued the day after.

-Looking at each server we can see that the rates at which they filled up with memory were much higher in the middle of the day when the data volumes were highest.
+Plotting the memory usage of each server we see that the rates at which they rose were higher in the middle of the day when the data volumes were highest.

 | ![T3a Usage By Server](ref/img/SimT3aUsageByServer.png) |
 |---|